 You and I — not Occupy or Bernie Sanders — are the wave.
 And this primary was the sound of that wave crashing to shore.

-Occupy found its oxygen in our evaporated jobs, our unaffordable education, our underfunded bank accounts, our collapsing environment, and the greed of the once-populist-now-money-hungry Democratic establishment which has, since Bill Clinton’s first term, ignored our cries for economic salvation.
+Occupy found its oxygen in our evaporated jobs, our unaffordable education, our underfunded bank accounts, our collapsing environment, and the greed of the once-populist-now-money-hungry Democratic establishment which has, since Bill Clinton’s first term, ignored our cries for economic salvation and shipped the working class’s wealth to Asia.

 I’m a nobody from the middle of Texas.
 I vote.
 I donate small amounts to campaigns when I can afford it.
 I blog.
 I tweet.
 That’s it.
 But I’ve come to realize that it’s time to fight.
 It’s time for all of us to fight.
 It’s time to take our country back.